zhuangchong/fluss/README.md

 Fluss uses [AssertJ](https://assertj.github.io/doc/) as testing assertion framework ([why](https://flink.apache.org/how-to-contribute/code-style-and-quality-common/#tooling)).
 Please do not use JUnit assertions, Hamcrest matchers, Mockito assertions or any other assertion framework.
 If you have a lot of JUnit assertions in code, you can use [Assertions2Assertj](https://plugins.jetbrains.com/plugin/10345-assertions2assertj) IntelliJ IDEA plugin to easy convert Junit assertions into AssertJ.
-For conversion, you can right click on the test file in IntelliJ IDEA and select `Refactor` -> `Convert Assertions to AssertJ` -> `Convert current file`.
+For conversion, you can right-click on the test file in IntelliJ IDEA and select `Refactor` -> `Convert Assertions to AssertJ` -> `Convert current file`.

 Besides, [please avoid using @Timeout in JUnit tests](https://flink.apache.org/how-to-contribute/code-style-and-quality-common/#avoid-timeouts-in-junit-tests).